Dig In Softpots

-The project will promote:
+The project promoted:

 - More active and healthy living

-The project activities will include:
+The project activities included:

 - Design of community-led food-growing spaces through consultation workshops